yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/python/custom-auth-python-tutorial.md

 `/opt/tyk-gateway/utils/tyk-cli bundle build -y`

 A plugin bundle is a packaged version of the plugin, it may also contain a cryptographic signature of its contents.
-The `-y` flag tells the Tyk CLI tool to skip the signing process in order to simplify the flow of this tutorial (add a section about plugin bundle signing).
+The `-y` flag tells the Tyk CLI tool to skip the signing process in order to simplify the flow of this tutorial.
+For more information on the Tyk CLI tool, see [here][3].

 You should now have a `bundle.zip` file in the plugin directory.